Credit/Debit Card Payment Acceptance

 When tuition and fees are to be paid by other persons or agencies after the registration process is completed, the student should coordinate the payment arrangement with the Business Office.

 University policy requires a hold to be placed on all student records if you fail to meet your financial obligations.
 This hold will prevent enrollment, transcript or graduation activity.
 Past due accounts may be turned over to a collection agency.
 Interest, late fees or collection costs may be added to the account, and the debt may be reported to credit bureaus.

 Collections will then process past due accounts for PFD garnishment.
 Once accounts go into process they cannot be pulled out and the student's PFD will be garnished.

-Refunds will be processed withing 10 business days after a class has been dropped.
-Please visit here for more information about the refund process.
+Refunds will be processed within 10 business days after a class has been dropped.
+Learn more about the refund process.